Skip to content

 Terminal

-# Update source to add a new snapshot
+# Move source to a newer snapshot

 $ rspm update --source=cran-by-date --snapshot=2020-10-06 --commit